 Kar.98k in Israel was ordered from Switzerland, but delivery and start

 up dragged out over a long period and it never produced complete rifles

 the rights and tooling for the American Johnson rifle and light machine

-gun which had been made in limited quanity for the USMC ( American Marine
+gun which had been made in limited quantity for the USMC ( American

 Corp) were purchased and prototypes were made in .303 and 7.92mm.
 These

 were called the "Dror" and they were used in a series of tests along

 the M1 Garand, K43, and M-420S to select a follow on standard rifle for